melghosh/RelTopic/README.md

 -------------------------------------------------------
 * **Code**: to improve the topic labeling algorithm and enhance the code.

-* **Ontology**: to curate the topic ontology, apply the labeling process on the curated version, and assess the pertinence of the labeling results.
+* **Ontology**: to curate the topic ontology Topic-OPA, apply the labeling process on the curated version, and assess the pertinence of the labeling results .